 A few weekends ago, I met up with a close friend in the Pocono Mountains, Pennsylvania.
 We went for a weekend of wine tastings and hiking.
 While neither of us had ever visited, we hiked one of the more popular hiking spots, Bushkill Falls.
 The park opens at 10am.
 It’s 16$ for an adult admission on the weekend, and admission includes 2 onsite museums.

-Some of the trails are dirt or rocky paths, while others are wood paneled bridges.
+Some of the trails are dirt or rocky paths, while others are wood-paneled bridges.
 I thought the countless interconnecting bridges throughout the park were incredibly well done.
-There are various waterfalls and twisting rivers.
+There are several waterfalls and twisting rivers.

 It’s a very peaceful place if you arrive before the large crowds come in the afternoon.